-Blended learning programmes are undertaken on an annual basis for colleagues working in 'higher risk' areas of the hotel where extra vigilance is necessary i.e. Reception (including night teams), Housekeeping and Duty/Senior Management.
+Blended training programmes are undertaken on an annual basis for colleagues working in 'higher risk' areas of the hotel where extra vigilance is necessary i.e. reception and nights, housekeeping and duty/ senior management.

-Finally, to help raise general awareness of modern Slavery, each Hotel is encouraged to establish a relationship with their local police force.
-Many have benefited from their continued support and involvement learning from and integrating best practice shared into their hotel procedures.
-Upon identification of an incident or suspicion of activity which could be construed as modern slavery we will work with all interested parties to ensure that the appropriate action is taken and preventative measures are adopted to reduce the likelihood of a reoccurrence.
+Finally to help raise general awareness of modern slavery each hotel is encouraged to establish a relationship with their local police force and many have benefited from their continued support and involvement, learning from and integrating best practices shared, into their hotel procedures.
+Upon identification of an incident or suspicion of activity which could be construed as modern slavery we will work with all interested parties to ensure that the appropriate action is taken and preventative measures are adopted to reduce the likelihood of a reoccurrence